samueljaval/download-single-use-files/README.md

 - If you click yes, the file will open and it will be single-use.
 - If you click no, the file won't open but will remain in the "Downloads" directory

+The python script can be made into an executable as follows :
+- change the .py extension to .command
+- run the follwing command in the terminal (at the location of the file of course): chmod +x single_use_files.command